DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 Step 4.
 Loading Data
 -------------------

-Once the database is created and models are defined we can load data into our gantt.
+Once the database is created and the models are defined, we can load data into our gantt.
-Client-side requires date of the following format desktop/supported_data_formats.md#json, so let's create a controller with an action that produces such JSON:
+The client side requires dates of [the following format](desktop/supported_data_formats.md#json), so let's create a controller with an action that produces such JSON:

 {{snippet app/Http/Controllers/GanttController.php}}
 ~~~php